Davidah121/SimpleSerialization/README.md

 A: The references I used to implement them are listed in PreprocessorTricks.h but here they are again: [Link1](https://github.com/pfultz2/Cloak/wiki/C-Preprocessor-tricks,-tips,-and-idioms) and [Link2](https://www.scs.stanford.edu/~dm/blog/va-opt.html)

-TLDR; The C preprocessor is almost turing complete outside of not having infinite memory and infinite numbers of scans.
+TLDR; The C preprocessor is almost turing complete (its still a PDA) outside of not having infinite memory and infinite numbers of scans.
 With some careful definitions, you can create while loops and such.

 Note that only 65 variables are allowed to be serialized using the preprocessor which should be more than enough.
 It can be expanded by changing EVAL.